SRA-SiliconValley/jalangi/README.md

   * concolic testing,
   * an analysis to track origins of nulls and undefined,
-  * an analysis to infer likely types of objects fields and functions.
+  * an analysis to infer likely types of objects fields and functions,
-  * an analysis to profile object allocation and usage
+  * an analysis to profile object allocation and usage,
   * an experimental pure symbolic execution engine (currently undocumented)

 An evaluation of Jalangi on the SunSpider benchmark suite and on five web applications shows that